Sida's work in Armenia

 New political leadership

-The country’s new political leadership has expressed a willingness to address major obstacles to development such as corruption, weak rule of law and lack of respect for human rights and gender equality.
-It remains to be seen if the Armenian Government can deliver any concrete results.
+The country’s new political leadership is addressing major obstacles to development such as corruption, weak rule of law and lack of respect for human rights and gender equality.

 Increased revenues from tourism